pmndrs/react-spring/readme.md

 }
 ```

-## Native rendering
+# Native rendering 🚀

 If you need more performance then pass the `native` flag.
-Now your component will only render once and all updates will be applied straight in the dom.
+Now your component will only render once and all updates will be sent straight to the dom without any React reconciliation passes.

 Just be aware of the following conditions: